Most people have never heard of MCS-90. In our experience, those who have fall into one of these three categories:

 No matter where you’re coming from, we’re here to give you the lowdown on MCS-90.

 MCS-90: The Very Basic Explanation

-Say you’re driving down I-10 and a truck tips over on the highway.
-You do all you can to avoid the situation, but its too late, and you are struck and injured by the truck.
-It’s a bad scene.
-You end up in the hospital for months.
+Imagine you’re driving down I-10 when a truck tips over on the highway.
+You do all you can to avoid the situation, but it’s too late.
+You’re struck and injured by the truck.
+It’s a bad wreck, and you end up in the hospital for months.

 WHAT DO YOU DO?

 Normally, in a situation like this, you’d expect the trucker or trucking company’s insurance policy to pay for your damages and injuries.
 After all, the accident wasn’t your fault!
 But in this particular case, it turns out the trucker was road-raging at the time of the accident, and that’s what caused him to drive recklessly and tip over.

 Shockingly, road rage is a typical “exclusion” to a standard commercial truck insurance policy—in other words, most commercial truck insurance policies don’t cover damages resulting from a “road rage” accident caused by a truck driver.